jncraton/operating-systems-cpsc4420/lectures/12-fixed-priority-scheduling.md

 Starting Together
 -----------------

-> To check that deadlines are met, it suffices to consider the worst- case situation, which is that all the threads’ periods start at the same moment.
+> To check that deadlines are met, it suffices to consider the worst-case situation, which is that all the threads’ periods start at the same moment.

 Gantt Chart
 -----------